laurelschwulst/pingpractice.org-eleventy/transmissions-staging/what-is-a-ping-v2.md

            <img src="/assets/images/what-is-a-ping-app-simple-ripple.png">
          </figure>
 <p>
-If you experimenting (or would like to) with the <a href="https://pingpractice.org/app/" target="_blank">app</a> we’re developing, you'll notice Pings are packaged automatically.
+If you're experimenting (or would like to) with the <a href="https://pingpractice.org/app/" target="_blank">app</a> we’re developing, you'll notice Pings are packaged automatically.

 </p>
      <p>